Alluxio/alluxio/docs/en/Configuring-Tachyon-with-Swift.md

 Possible values of `<swift-auth-model>` are `keystone`, `tempauth`, `swiftauth`

 On the successful authentication, Keystone will return two access URLs: public and private.
-If Tachyon is used inside company network and Swift is located on the same network it is adviced to set value of `<swift-auth-model>`  to `false`.
+If Tachyon is used inside company network and Swift is located on the same network it is adviced to set value of `<swift-use-public>`  to `false`.

 ## Accessing IBM SoftLayer object store